 Pope Pontian’s Relics

-The body of Pope Fabian was brought back to Rome from Sardinia under the supervision of Pope Fabian in 237 AD and was buried in the papal crypt of the Catacomb of Callixtus on the Appian Way.
+The body of Pope Pontian was brought back to Rome from Sardinia under the supervision of Pope Fabian in 237 AD and was buried in the papal crypt of the Catacomb of St Callixtus on the Appian Way.

 Pope Pontian’s Feast Day